lmondada/dphil-thesis/content/02_quantum/02_basics.md

 There are also commonly used multi-qubit gates.
-For these, it becomes slightly awkward to draw them as boxes, as they may act on qubits that are not drawn next to eachother in the circuit.
-This becomes immediately apparent if you attempt to draw a a gate that should act on the first and third qubit line of a circuit, but leave the second one untouched.
-As a solutuon to this, common gates were given disgnated representations that do not spell out their name, but clearly mark which qubit they are action on, and in what order.
+For these, it becomes slightly awkward to draw them as boxes, as they may act on qubits that are not drawn next to eachother in the circuit[^drawit].
+As a solution to this, common
+gates were given representations that do not spell out their name, but clearly mark which qubit they are action on, and in what order.
-Here are the representations of three of the most famous ones: the Cnot (also known as CX) gate, the CZ and the Toffoli:
+Here are the representations of three of the most famous ones, in order: the CX (also known as CNOT) gate, the CZ and the Toffoli:
+[^drawit]: This becomes immediately apparent if you attempt to draw a a gate that should act on the first and third qubit line of a circuit, but leave the second one untouched.

 {{< qviz >}}
 {
     "qubits": [{ "id": 0 }, { "id": 1 }, { "id": 2 }],